I have been using a new camera for over 2 months. As I was writing

 photographs (Pic.
 2,3).

-Once you guess that your photo hasn’t been taken properly and contains elements, which you want to get rid you can use this option and create a cropped, the most important
+Once you guess that your photo hasn’t been taken properly and contains elements, which you want to get rid you can use this option and create a crop of the most important area (Pic.
+4).

 This option is used to correct “red-eye” caused by flash.